 Civil Liability

-State Parties shall provide for a comprehensive regime of civil liability for violations of human rights undertaken in the context of business activities and for fair, adequate and prompt compensation.
+State Parties shall provide for a comprehensive regime of civil liability for violations of human rights undertaken in the context of business activities, together with adequate and effective remedies, including but not limited to those listed in article 8(1)(a)-(d).

-All persons with business activities of a transnational character shall be liable for harm caused by violations of human rights arising in the context of their business activities, including throughout their operations:
+All natural and legal persons with business activities of a transnational character shall be liable for harm caused by violations of human rights arising in the context of their business activities, including throughout their operations:

-to the extent it exercises control over the operations, or
+to the extent they exercise control over the operations, including the operations of their subsidiaries and those of the entities in their supply chain, or

-to the extent it exhibits a sufficiently close relation with its subsidiary or entity in its supply chain and where there is strong and direct connection between its conduct and the wrong suffered by the victim, or
+to the extent they exhibit a sufficiently close relation with an entity in their supply chain and where there is demonstrable connection between its conduct and the wrong suffered by the victim, or

-to the extent risk have been foreseen or should have been foreseen of human rights violations within its chain of economic activity.
+to the extent the risks have been foreseen or should have been foreseen of human rights violations within their chain of economic activity.

 Civil liability of legal persons shall be independent from any criminal procedure against that entity.